juliusgh/wasp/waspmaterial/README.md

-Authored by Chance B. Loveday July 2023
+Authored by Chance B. Loveday, Maryvile College July 2023 Mentored by Douglas E. Peplow and Robert A. Lefebvre
 # Wasp Material Overview

 Wasp Material, which contains the Materials Composition Database project, was developed as a tool to handle radiation transport code input generation.